webpro-nl/knip/packages/docs/src/content/docs/guides/handling-issues.md

 exported from an entry file.
 Use [--include-entry-exports][15] to make Knip also report unused exports in entry files.

+## False Positives

+If you believe Knip incorrectly reports something as unused (i.e. a false positive), you can help your own project and help improve Knip by creating a [minimal reproduction][16] and open an issue on GitHub.

 [1]: ../explanations/entry-files.md
 [2]: ../features/rules-and-filters.md#filters
 [3]: ../explanations/plugins.md#entry-files